Why is it important to plan the first sexual intercourse?

 One of the myths surrounding “the first time” is that you can’t get pregnant.
 This is completely false.

-Whether it is your first, second, third, or if you have been sexually active for years, women can become pregnant any time semen or seminal fluid enters the vagina.
-Therefore, it is important to consider using birth control.
+It doesn’t matter if it’s your first, second, third time, or if you’ve been sexually active for years: you can get pregnant any time semen or seminal fluid enters the vagina.
+Therefore, it is important to consider the use of contraceptive methods.

-When choosing a contraceptive, consider dual protection. dual protectionthat is, use a hormonal contraceptive (implant, hormonal IUD, injection, patch, pills, emergency pill), combined with the correct use of a barrier contraceptive. barrier contraceptive (male or female condom), thus preventing unplanned pregnancy and contracting a sexually transmitted infection.
-Discuss with your doctor which option is best for you.
+When choosing a contraceptive, take into account dual protection: use a hormonal contraceptive (implant, hormonal IUD, injection, patch, pills, emergency pill) combined with a barrier method (female or male condom).
+This way you prevent unplanned pregnancies and sexually transmitted infections.
+Ask your doctor which option is best for you.

 Changes in your body

-Physical changes in the body vary from one person to another, and are related to factors such as genetics or diet.
-The beginning of your sexual life is not related to the acceleration or accentuation of these changes, and neither does it prevent the development of the same.
+Physical changes vary from person to person and are related to factors such as genetics and diet.
+The onset of your sex life does not accelerate or modify these changes, nor does it prevent them.

 Violence

-There are times when unwanted practices or situations may be condoned for fear that the sexual partner will become upset or pull away.
-Even behaviors such as pushing, hair pulling, slapping, teasing, blackmailing or pressure to have sex may occur.
-Beware, if they are not consensual practices, which are comfortable for both, it is violence.
+Sometimes practices or situations that are not desired may be consented to out of fear that the partner will be upset or will move away.
+Behavior such as pushing, pulling hair, slapping, teasing, blackmailing or pressure to have sex may also appear.
+If these practices are not consensual and safe for both people, it is violence.

-Keep in mind that you can always refuse to do something you don’t want, don’t agree with, or that makes you uncomfortable, regardless of your sexual partner’s insistence.
-You don’t need justification for not wanting to have sex.
-Sex is not a test of love; when it is forced or pressured, it is violence.
+Remember that you can always refuse to do something you don’t want to do or that makes you uncomfortable, regardless of the other person’s insistence.
+You don’t need to justify yourself.
+Sexual relations are not a test of love; if someone forces or pressures, it is violence.

-It is most likely that when planning your “first time” many doubts will arise, giving yourself time to research and/or talk to your circle of trust (partner, friends, family, doctor) will help you make the best decision for you.
+When planning your “first time,” there are bound to be a lot of questions.
+Taking the time to research or talk to people you trust (partner, friends, family, medical personnel) will help you make the best decision for you.

 Author: Ipas LAC